rotki/rotki/docs/usage_guide.rst

    :alt: Add API keys for a new exchange
    :align: center

 You can integrate many different exchanges with Rotki.
-Currently supported exchanges are: Kraken, Poloniex, Bittrex, Bitmex, Binance, Coinbase and Coinbase Pro.
+Currently supported exchanges are: Kraken, Poloniex, Bittrex, Bitmex, Binance, Coinbase, Coinbase Pro and Gemini.

 To do so you have to go to your exchange and create an API key.
 If the exchange allows it make sure that the API Key only has reading/querying permissions to your account and nothing else since that is all the permissions needed by Rotki.